dodeeric/pdf2epubEX/README.md

 Legends:

 (X) The size of the file in MB.<br/>
 (#) Does not pass the epub check validation using version epub 3.2 rules (commands not allowed in some svg files).
-This does not mean the ePub will not be displayed properly in most ePub readers.
+This does not mean the ePub will not be displayed properly in most ePub readers.<br>
 **(ePub)** (in bold) The recommended ePub version.

 **CEB 2015 - Solides et figures**<br/>